Simon Davies (footballer, born 1974): Coaching and management

 In 2006, Davies joined the coaching staff at Chester City, predominantly as part of the youth set-up.
 In April 2007, he was appointed as the club's caretaker manager after the departure of Mark Wright.
 He took charge for the final game of the season, as Chester lost 2–0 at Lincoln City.

 Despite the loss, Davies was offered an interview for the job on a permanent basis but Bobby Williamson was subsequently appointed, although Davies remained at the club as youth team manager.
 The following March, Davies was again appointed as Chester's caretaker manager following Williamson's sacking.
 Despite losing his two games in caretaker charge, Davies was named manager until the end of the season on 11 March 2008.
 His first win followed in a 2–1 success against Darlington on 22 March and Chester went on to clinch survival in their penultimate match of the season with a 0–0 draw against Stockport County.
 A few days earlier, Davies celebrated his 34th birthday with a new two-year contract at the club.

 Davies endured a difficult start to the 2008–09 season, with Chester conceding six to both Dagenham & Redbridge and Rochdale in the first three months of the season and making early exits from all three cup competitions.
 He was sacked on 10 November 2008.
 Exactly a month later, it was announced Davies had returned to Chester as youth team manager.

 In 2010, Davies joined Manchester City as part of their youth coaching programme.
 From 2013 to 2015, he was assistant to EDS manager Patrick Vieira.
 In January 2016, Davies succeeded Vieira as manager, when the Frenchman left the club to join New York City.
 He left the position in 2018 to become Head of Academy Coaching, with specific focus on the younger age groups.

 In July 2019, Davies joined Vincent Kompany as part of the coaching set-up at Anderlecht.
 On 22 August, Davies became the head coach after Kompany decided to step down from managerial duties to focus primarily on being a player.
 Davies's first match in charge was a 1–0 loss to Genk, and his second brought Anderlecht their first win of the season, 1–0 over Standard Liège.
 However, in his next three games, he oversaw two defeats to Club Brugge and Royal Antwerp and a goalless draw against Waasland-Beveren.
 On 3 October, Davies was demoted back to assistant manager, with the club appointing former manager Franky Vercauteren.
-According to journalist Kristof Terreur, Davies was seen as a "yes man".

 On 12 August 2022, Davies was appointed to the new role of Head of Coaching Methodology at Tottenham Hotspur's academy.
+On 20 June 2023, he succeeded Dean Rastrick as Academy Director.